zhannanbo/learngit/readme.txt

 what's the matter
 life is too hard
-long long away and ago
+long long away and ago and ago